TalvinJoshuaJacobs/TraceBall/Documentation.md

  - The user controls a green box
  - The enemy AI controls a red box
  - The boxes are of the same size
- - The speed of the enemy AI is balanced (so the game isn't too difficult, but also not too easy)
+ - The speed of the enemy AI is balanced (so the game is not too difficult, but also not too easy)
  - The number of lives is displayed below the canvas
  - The title of the game is displayed above the canvas in a clear, bold font

 ##### User Stories

+ - "As a player, I want to clearly see the game area, my box and the enemy box."
+ - "As a player, I want my mouse to be hidden when playing."
+ - "As a player, I would like the game to stop and restart when I come into contact with the enemy."
+ - "As a player, I will need to see the enemy follow my box in the most efficient (and balanced) way possible."
-"As a player,  I would like the enemy AI to follow my box more smoothly, for a better and more enjoyable gaming experience."
+ - "As a player, I would like the enemy AI to follow my box more smoothly, for a more enjoyable gaming experience."
-"It would be nice for the canvas to appear in the middle of the page, where my eyes would normally rest."
+ - "It would be nice for the canvas to appear in the middle of the page, where my eyes would normally rest."
+ - "It would be great to have a score function which goes up as time goes by while being alive."
-"As a player, I would love to see how many lives I have left during gameplay."
+ -  "As a player, I would love to see how many lives I have left during game-play."

 ##### How We Addressed The Requirements

-My game has had a life-score and a smoother AI implemented, as well as a nicer, more pleasant looking canvas.
-The life-score function and the smoother AI were both implemented with the help of a fellow student (Eric Vasile).
-The canvas was completed by myself.
+A plan was devised so that all the functional requirements would be completed with the highest priority, followed by the non-functional requirements.

 ### III.
 Genre
 Simple 2D browser game